 The river flowing down the Douro valley is the blood that keeps Porto running, and it has been this way ever since Man first settled in these lands.
 But before it culminates in Porto and the Atlantic ocean, the river bathes hundreds of kilometres of beautiful, green and yellow lands, most of them vineyards and olive tree plantations.

 Wine has been produced in these lands for at least the last 2000 years, but it was the Port wine that morphed and recreated this land.
-From the 19th century to our days, this land developed into some of the most valuable farmland in the world, all built upon special terraces built on the side of the hills, called “socalcos”.
+From the 19th century to our days, this land developed into some of the most valuable farmlands in the world, all built upon special terraces built on the side of the hills, called “socalcos”.

-That’s why so many Portuguese great writers and artists tried to capture the spirit of this beautiful land on their work.
+These are some of the reasons why so many Portuguese great writers and artists tried to capture the spirit of this beautiful land on their work.